-This is a simple game that is guaranteed to get some laughs.
-Secretly ask one of your co-workers if he would be willing to wear the Santa suit.
+This simple game is guaranteed to get some laughs.
+Secretly ask one of your co-workers if he (or she, to further fool attendees) would be willing to wear a Santa suit.
 During the event introduction, have Santa come in the room and deliver gifts or make a brief announcement.
-Then, while Santa is on stage, ask the audience to raise their hand if they think they know who it is.
+Then, while Santa is on stage, ask audience members to raise their hand if they think they know who it is.
 You can offer a prize as a reward or just enjoy the funny responses.

-Here is another idea that you can incorporate with any size group.
 Extra vacation days and gift certificates are always crowd pleasers.
-As far as awarding prizes, you can either do a straight drawing or add more interaction with a game like guessing how many candy canes are in the jar.
+As far as awarding prizes, you can do a straight drawing or add more interaction with a game like guessing how many candy canes are in a jar.

 Christmas Around the World

-Celebrity appearances always lift the spirit of the audience, so if you have the budget then this might be a fun option.
-A short 10-15 performance by a comedian or musician is enough to play to the crowd without annoying those who aren’t interested.
-Other celebrities like actors and athletes can also be fun, but make sure you have a plan for how they will engage with the audience.
-You don’t want to drag the party down with a 45-minute speech.
+Celebrity appearances often lift the spirit of an audience, so if you have the budget, this might be a fun option.
+A short performance by a comedian or musician is enough to play to the crowd without annoying those who aren’t interested.
+Other celebrities like actors and athletes also can be fun, but make sure you have a plan for how they will engage with the audience.
+You don’t want to drag down the party with a 45-minute speech.

 It is much easier to incorporate funny gifts than traditional presents when you are working with a wide range of personalities.
-Some popular ideas for gag gifting include finding the worst gift under $5 or having a mystery draw of wrapped gifts where only a few items are actually worth keeping.
-Just be sure to keep it clean or you will find yourself in the HR office on Monday!
+Some popular ideas for gag gifting include finding the worst gift for less than $5 or having a mystery drawing of wrapped gifts where only a few items are worth keeping.
+Just be sure to keep it clean, or you might find yourself in the human resources office on Monday.